jayanthc/yapp/README.md

 #### Using Docker

 YAPP can be installed and run using Docker, as shown below.
+To install:

 ```
 docker build -t yapp https://raw.githubusercontent.com/jayanthc/yapp/release/Dockerfile
 ```

 To run YAPP with graphics, the X server on the host needs to be made available to the container.
-The easiest way to use YAPP with graphics is to run the script `runYAPPOnDocker.sh`, which will run the container, mounting a data directory of your choice, and provide a terminal to work on that data.
+The easiest way to use YAPP with graphics is to run the script `runYAPPOnDocker.sh`, which will run the container, mounting a data volume of your choice, and provide a terminal to work on that data.

 ```
 ./runYAPPOnDocker.sh